 C 60 M 40 Y 40 K 100

-When we need to move beyond red to communicate a certain tone or tell a specific story, we use the Red Hat extended color palette.
+When we need to move beyond red to communicate a certain tone or tell a specific story, we can either leverage a common color palette or we can create a new palette made up of colors from the Red Hat extended color wheel.

-Our color wheel starts with Red Hat red and adds 9 additional colors, from orange to indigo.
+Our extended color wheel starts with Red Hat red and adds 9 additional colors, from orange to purple.
 You can use darker or lighter shades of any of these colors.
-For your convenience, we have provided the color values for 1 to 3 tints and shades of each color.
+For ease of use, we have provided the color values for 1 to 3 tints and shades of each color.